 Executive Directors may be eligible for benefits, including but not limited to, medical insurance, disability and life insurance, a car or cash alternative, liability insurance, security, external advice and discounted fund management charges on funds managed by Exor, and participation in any other benefits that may be offered to other employees at any given point.
 Additional benefits or allowances may be offered such as relocation support, expatriation allowance, tax equalization, reimbursement for international schools, housing allowance and other benefits.

 Retirement benefits

 Executive Directors may be eligible for retirement benefits, which are intended to be competitive in the relevant market and may evolve year-on-year.
-Currently, the CEO does not receive any retirement benefits.

 Short-term incentive (STI)